LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ## Other Thoughts

+### Visibility into bot activity

+I'm sending myself an email with data about the deterred registrant  when the honeypot gets triggered.
+I review to see patterns to know how to adjust.

+### App server availability and spam

 Using Fly.io, I had each on the smallest possible configuration that would still run the apps while keeping costs as low as possible.
 This entailed the app servers shutting down with inactivity, the result was a slower/cold start but it was great because I had no users yet.

 My theory is that in this relatively "unavailable" state, my aps were protected from spam bots.
 Since the cold startup issue, perhaps bots would not wait around long enough fro my slow site to load?
 Why else would the bots suddenly attack both my apps?
 Seems like more than just a coincidence.

 ## Summary

-When your new Rails 8 app gets deployed to the world wide web, be prepared for the incessant spam bot bullies to try and knock your doors down.
-Be prepared with an app made of bricks and thick locks on the doors.
+When my new Rails 8 apps were exposed to the world wide web, the incessant spam bot bullies to tried and knock my app's doors down.
+I responded with an app made of ruby-colored bricks.

 ## Resources